 Then there was object relations theory, which explains how problems in adult relationships can be traced to problems in the parent/child relationship.
 Famous thinkers in this school include D.W.
 Winnicott, W.R.D.
 Fairbairn, and Melanie Klein, with her concepts of the good breast, which nourishes and brings out love, and the bad breast, which doesn’t feed or do any good for the infant, causing it to feel hostility instead.
 Her ideas about projective identification expand on Freudian projection to show how a patient can make his projections become real in other people.
 Her ideas were quite a break from Freud, though she considered them perfectly consistent with him.

 Heinz Kohut, with his conceiving and development of self psychology, did much research and gained much insight into narcissism and NPD.

 Jacques Lacan saw himself at one with, even returning to, Freud.
-Lacan’s notion, for example, that “the unconscious is structured like a language” was derived from Freud’s ideas about slips of the tongue and jokes as expressions of the unconscious.
+Lacan’s notion, for example, that “the unconscious is structured like a language” was in part derived from Freud’s ideas about slips of the tongue and jokes as expressions of the unconscious.
 Lacan’s ideas have greatly influenced postmodernism, poststructuralism, critical theory, feminist theory, and such contemporary thinkers as Slavoj Zizek.